Who is a Quantity Surveyor?

 The quantity surveyors are trained in estimating, cost control & in contract administration, and our experiences carry over a vast range of works.
 Quantity surveyors do not know everything but have become very good over the years at finding out about things.
 They are very good at asking the right questions & having things explained in simple terms, often to the enlightenment of other members of the team.

-Quantity surveyors who perform the conventional role of building quantities (BOQ – Bills of Quantities) have to continually learn new construction technology before being able to do any comprehensive measurement.
-BOQ preparation is “bread & butter” for quantity surveyors.
-A fully measured BOQ may help to minimize any unnecessary variation that may arise from any error or omission in the BOQ.
+Traditional Quantity surveyors have to continually study new construction technology before taking off any quantities for the BOQ preparations.
+The preparation of BOQ is “bread & butter” for quantity surveyors.
+A fully measured Bills of Quantities may support to minimize any unnecessary variation that may arise from any error or omission in the BOQ.
 Not only BOQ, but other tender documents are equally important.
-Tender documents, especially the forms of contracts, have to be drafted with much care.
+Therefore QS have to draft tender documents, especially contract document with great care.

 An employer said, “ I do not care whatever the estimating tool (The BOQ) a quantity surveyor uses because I pay them for the effective cost management they exercise in the organization, not for preparing BOQ.”
 Another expert arose a Question of whether “design for cost” or “cost for design” is better?
 But in the actual procedure, it will be a combination of both.